 Final thoughts

 The TCPA rules are constantly evolving, forcing marketers to find new ways to keep their businesses going, while maintaining TCPA compliance.
-Thanks to Eric J. Troutman of the Troutman Firm and TCPAWorld.com – who is always ready to share his knowledge and the latest TCPA news – and ActiveProspect – which provides the best solution for consent-based marketing – adapting to the new TCPA rules and regulations becomes a little easier.
+Thanks to Eric J. Troutman of the Troutman Amin Firm and TCPAWorld.com – who is always ready to share his knowledge and the latest TCPA news – and ActiveProspect – which provides the best solution for consent-based marketing – adapting to the new TCPA rules and regulations becomes a little easier.

 Gain protection to mitigate the risk of TCPA litigation.
 Get started with TrustedForm for free now!